jamduf/senior-thesis/src/project/README.md

 These seam pairings are later used to reconstruct garment topology.

----

-## Which Edges Should Be Matched?
+### Which Edges Should Be Matched?

 Edges that are physically sewn together in the final garment should be paired.
+If an accidental selection is made, press 'U' to undo the last matched pair.

 Examples:
-- sleeve ↔ armhole
+- sleeve to armhole
-- front torso ↔ back torso side seams
+- front torso to back torso side seams
+- shoulder seams on shirts
-- inseam ↔ inseam
+- inseam to inseam
+- pleats - one side to the other
 - duplicated pieces, if intended to be one solid piece should be matched on the folded edge.

 <img src="../../docs/images/lassotoolex_7.png" width="350">